General Cleaning and Maintenance Instructions

 Household degreasing agents, such as Dawn dishwashing detergent, should be used to remove the oil and grease stain as soon as the stain is noticed.
 Be sure to thoroughly rinse the detergent off the deck with hot water.
 If the stain sit for more than a few hours the most effective method of removing it is with an oil stain remover such as OSR or Pour-N-Restore.

-Based on our testing the most effective cleaner for fully removing mold stains is Spray and Forget.
-Spray and Forget is a non-bleach cleaner that will not affect the coloring of deck while cleaning.
+Based on our testing the most effective cleaner for quickly removing mold stains is Olympic Premium Deck Cleaner.
+Please note that Olympic Deck Cleaner is a bleach based cleaner and may temporarily lighten the surface appearance.
+After cleaning, for long lasting results use Spray and Forget as an inhibitor.
+Spray and Forget can also be used as a cleaner in situations where instant results are not needed.
+Please note that Spray and Forget is a non-bleach cleaner that will not lighten the deck.
 Please refer to Mold and Mildew Cleaning for more information on mold removal.

 You can use a pressure washer to clean your deck.
 Always use a fan tip blade with no more than 1300 PSI, and do not apply closer than 8-10" from the deck surface.
 Doing so may cause damage to the surface of the deck.